abbyaguilar/abbyaguilar/README.md

 A fun machine learning and computer vision project exploring facial similarity matching through webcam input.

 Built with Python, Flask, and face recognition technologies.

-### 🌿 Sprout Jourmind
-A mindfulness journal project created to help people build reflection habits and personal growth practices.

-Built as a real-world product experience with React and Firebase.

 ## 🛠️ Technologies I Work With